-The Lovely Ferns was born as an effort to share some of my personal health journeys, experiences, creations, and lessons as I made my way through what felt like a massive transition at the time.
+The Lovely Ferns was born as an effort to share some of my personal health journeys, experiences, creations, and lessons as I made my way through what felt like a massive time of transition.
 When I started this blog, I had started classes at Maryland University for Integrative Health.
 My plan was to graduate with an M.S. in Nutrition and Integrative Health; take the CNS exam and become a licensed Clinical Nutrition Specialist.

-I returned to school to fill in my knowledge gaps, mainly in user research and emerging technologies.
+I returned to school to fill in my knowledge gaps: user research, the human centered and user centered design process, and emerging technologies.
 The big surprise: a growing passion and love for data visualization.
-(Thank you, Alberto.)
+Thank you, Alberto.

-My hope is to work with a diverse and passionate team committed to creating positive experiences and helping people understand information to make informed decisions.
-I have a passion for the health space and how design can improve the care of populations, particularly people who are older and people who need to manage invisible chronic conditions.
-Graduation is May 2020 and I’m open to relocating in the U.S., Canada, and abroad.
+My hope is to return to academia.
+I’ve always enjoyed teaching and my experience at UM has inspired me to return.
+I have a passion for the health space and how design can improve the health and well-being of individuals and populations.
+Graduation is May 2020 and I’m open to relocating in the U.S. (Pacific Northwest is my ideal), Canada, or abroad.

 Please, say hello.